 A Horseshoe is best obtained by growing out a Circle or Full beard and trimming after a few weeks to a month.
 This provides the wearer sufficient time for optimal hair growth in notoriously patchy areas.
 Once at the desired length, hair on the chin is shaved off.

-The columns on the side can be adjust to varying lengths.
+The columns on the side can be adjusted to varying lengths.
 Traditionally, the growth down the sides is kept long to stop with the jawline.
-Alternatively, they can shortened similar to a Handlebar moustache and even paired with a Van-Dyke.
+Alternatively, they can be shortened similar to a Handlebar moustache and even paired with a Van-Dyke.

 However, the wearer can choose to taper the columns and trimmed its entirety, which is known as a Tamed Horseshoe.